JetBlackHackerCat/AzureSimplifiedStd/README.md

-# AzureSimplified
+# AzureSimplifiedStd
-Libraries that greatly simplify managing and interacting with Azure resources
+A .NET Standard library that greatly simplify managing and interacting with Azure resources